25prabhu10/notes/docs/Concepts/AWS/AWS_DynamoDB.md

 - NoSQL databases include MongoDB, DynamoDB, etc.
 - NoSQL databases **do not support join**
 - All the data that is needed for a query is present in one row
-- NoSQL databases **don't perform aggregations** such as “SUM”
+- NoSQL databases **don't perform aggregations** such as "SUM"
 - **NoSQL databases scale horizontally**
-- There's no “right or wrong” for NoSQL vs SQL, they just require to model the data differently and think about user queries differently
+- There's no "right or wrong" for NoSQL vs SQL, they just require to model the data differently and think about user queries differently

 ## DynamoDB